Tamara Lich: Arrest and trial

 Lich was arrested in Ottawa on February 17, 2022, accused of counselling to commit mischief, and held in the Ottawa-Carleton Detention Centre.
 Justice Julie Bourgeois denied her application for bail on February 22, 2022.
 Diane Magas, defence lawyer for Lich, expressed concern about the neutrality of Justice Bourgeois on the basis that she ran for a federal Liberal Party seat in 2011.
 Her denial of bail was protested in Ottawa.
-On March 7, 2022, the bail denial was overturned, and Lich was granted bail on the conditions that she refrain from use social media, refrain from contact with other protest organizers, that she leave Ottawa within 24 hours and the province of Ontario within 72 hours, and to only return to the province for court-related reasons.
+On March 7, 2022, the bail denial was overturned, and Lich was granted bail on the conditions that she refrain from use of social media, refrain from contact with other protest organizers, that she leave Ottawa within 24 hours and the province of Ontario within 72 hours, and to only return to the province for court-related reasons.

 On March 24, 2022, an additional six charges were laid against Lich: counselling mischief, mischief, counselling to obstruct police, obstructing police, counselling intimidation, and intimidation by blocking and obstructing one or more highways.

 On April 26, 2022, Calgary-based Justice Centre for Constitutional Freedoms (JCCF) announced that Lich will be awarded The George Jonas Freedom Award for her work during the Canada convoy protest.
 JCCF was one of the lead supporters of the convoy protest and provided its legal support.
 On June 27, 2022, Lich was re-arrested by the Royal Canadian Mounted Police in Alberta for allegedly breaching her bail conditions.
 Lich attended a JCCF award ceremony on June 17 and met convoy organizer Tom Marazzo, with whom she had been ordered to have no contact.
 On July 8, Lich's bail application was denied, although that decision was overturned on July 26.
 Lich's trial began September 5, 2023 and lasted 45 days.
 She was represented by lawyer Lawrence Greenspon.